This privacy notice was last updated on the 27th January 2021.

 a) exercising the right of freedom of expression and information;

-b) complying with a legal obligation under EU or member state law;
+b) complying with a legal obligation under UK law;

 c) the performance of a task carried out in the public interest;